 To determine the quantity of each item purchased to the unit of measure column write down the unit of measurement you will use.
-It will differentiate based upon how different supplies and foods are sold.
+It will differ based upon how different supplies and foods are sold.
 For example, you may purchase pasta in boxes, tomatoes in pounds, and paper towels in cases.
-To avoid any confusion or miscalculations it is important to have these units documented up front.
+To avoid any confusion or miscalculations it is important to have these units documented upfront.

 Example: 6 boxes of pasta should be written as 6, 25 tomatoes as 25, and 20 cases of paper towels as 20.

 Add a unit price column for each item and add all your unit prices.
 You can simply divide the cost of one unit by the amount of that item you have.

 Example: The unit cost is $2, if one pound of tomatoes costs $2 a pound and you have 1 pound in your inventory.